Hiromi Ōta

 Hiromi Ōta (太田 裕美 Ōta Hiromi, born on January 20, 1955, in Kasukabe, Saitama Saitama Prefecture, Japan) is a Japanese female singer.
 She is a popular singer who is considered an idol in Japan during the 1970s, and is thought to be representative of that era.
 She also collaborated with the composer-musician Ayuo and the Japanese koto player Kazue Sawai singing a unique blend of New Age, Classical and traditional Eastern music.
 Her collaborations with Ayuo were also released in the US on the CD "Red Moon" on Tzadik label.

 She debuted in 1974.
-In 1975, she released "木綿のハンカチーフ" Momen no handkerchief, which became her trademark song.
+In 1975, she released Cotton handkerchief (木綿のハンカチーフ, Momen no handkerchief)(ja), which became her trademark song.